Yuri Larin: Five-day week

 In May 1929, speaking at the Congress of Soviets, Larin proposed that to increase industrial output, normal weekends should be abolished and replaced by a 'continuous work week', in which workers would have every fifth day off, but in shifts, so that there was never a day when the factories were not fully operating.
 The experiment was launched across the Soviet Union in August 1929, but abandoned in 1940.

 Personality

-Arthur Ransome, working as a correspondent for the Manchester Guardian, met Larin in 1920, and was impressed by his "obstinacy, his hatred of compromise, and a sort if mixed originality and perverseness ... (and) the real heroism with which he conquered physical handicaps."
+Arthur Ransome, working as a correspondent for the Manchester Guardian, met Larin in 1920 and was impressed by his "obstinacy, his hatred of compromise, and [his] sort of mixed originality and perverseness" and "the real heroism with which he conquers physical disabilities which long ago would have overwhelmed a less unbreakable spirit."
 The Menshevik Simon Liberman described Larin as:

 Death

 Larin died in Moscow on 14 January 1932, aged 49.
 His body was cremated and the ashes were buried at the Kremlin Wall.

 His widow Lena Larina was arrested during the Great Purge, in January 1938, and spent 17 years in prison and exile.
 Her health was broken by the experience, and she was mostly bed-ridden from her 'rehabilitation' in 1955 until her death, in 1973.